What is 4G mobile broadband?

 How fast is 4G mobile broadband?

+As mentioned above, 4G is the fastest mobile broadband option that is currently available widely across the country.
 Under real world conditions 4G mobile broadband can exceed 20-30Mb, though as always this is dependent on a strong signal and the amount of network congestion.
-Our own experiences with 4G suggest 10-20Mb is more common but as coverage improves this will improve.
+Our own experiences with 4G suggest 10-20Mb is more common, but as coverage improves this will change.